Showing posts with label trails. Show all posts

 Red Tail Hawk

-Welcome to David Crocket State Park
+Welcome to David Crockett State Park

 Lawrenceburg, Tennessee

-In the summer of 1817, just before his 31st birthday, David Crockett entered Lawrence County with his second wife Elizabeth (his first wife, Polly, died in 1815), her two children from her first husband (James Patton, who died in the Creek Indian War in late 1813), David’s three young children from his first marriage, plus an infant boy he and Elizabeth had together.
+In the summer of 1817, just before his 31st birthday, David Crockett entered Lawrence County with his second wife Elizabeth (his first wife, Polly, died in 1815), her two children from her first husband (James Patton, who died in the Creek Indian War in late 1813), David's three young children from his first marriage, plus an infant boy he and Elizabeth had together.
 Before David and his family would leave Lawrence County five years later, two more Crockett girls would enter the backcountry world of Tennessee.
 Although it was a time of great danger and uncertainty, this growing frontier clan quickly and decisively made an immediate impact on Lawrence County.
-Just the same, the events taking place in Lawrence Count would change David Crockett and his family forever.
+Just the same, the events taking place in Lawrence County would change David Crockett and his family forever.

-The man whose personality and unique humor would capture the imagination of an entire nation conditioned his winning ways not by hunting wild game or fighting Indians but through his tenure of public service, and that started here in Lawrenceburg.
-When David Crockett first arrived in this area, he could barely read or write with any consistency, and he was not a successful farmer.
+The man whose personality and unique humor would capture the imagination of an entire nation developed his winning ways not by hunting wild game or fighting Indians but through his tenure in public service, which began here in Lawrenceburg.
+When David Crockett first arrived in this area, he could barely read or write consistently, and he was not a successful farmer.
 He was also fortunate just to be alive.
 Although he had survived the brutal Indian Wars and the loss of his wife, he had also recently suffered two severe bouts of malaria.
 One was so severe that his own friends reported him dead for nearly two weeks.

 Politics finds Crockett